registries

 ;

-To create your container registry, send a POST request to /v2/registry
+To create your container registry, send a POST request to /v2/registry.

-becomes part of the URL for images stored in the registry.
+The name becomes part of the URL for images stored in the registry.
 For

-, an image in it will have the
+example, if your registry is called example, an image in it will have the

-URL registry.digitalocean.com/example/image:tag
+URL registry.digitalocean.com/example/image:tag.

 EXEC digitalocean.container_registry.registries.registry_create_legacy